 A further question on ability and willingness to promote British Values will also be asked.

-An offer of a job will be made conditional upon satisfactory references and employment will not begin until two references have been received.
-Unless waivered by the Principal.
+An offer of a job will be made conditional upon satisfactory pre-employment checks including references and employment will not begin until two references have been received.
+Unless waivered by the Principal on completion of a risk assessment